 Growing businesses need to be able to scale rapidly, something that is very difficult and expensive to do when managing your own communications network.
 Cloud-based VoIP providers can offer rapid and affordable scalability, helping businesses respond effectively as their customers fluctuate.

-Businesses with multiple branch locations can avoid the complications of dealing with multiple service providers, choosing instead to access cloud-based VoIP from a single company.
+Businesses with multiple branch locations can avoid the complications of dealing with multiple service providers, choosing instead to access cloud based VoIP from a single company.

-You can use a cloud VoIP system in conjunction with a unified communications (UC) platform to mobilize your workforce.
+You can use a cloud based VoIP system in conjunction with a unified communications (UC) platform to mobilize your workforce.
 Star2Star, for instance, can provide mobile access to a range of enterprise communications apps like voice, video, fax and more.